meshi-va/learn-terraform-data-sources-app/README.md

 }
 ```

-I also wrote an output block for `public_subnet_ids` so that this workspace can read it.
+I also wrote an output block for `private_subnet_ids` so that this workspace can read it.

 ### Defined in this repo